 Question; Is squash bad for your teeth?

-Today, over 17 million litres of squash are consumed each year, though it’s hard to image the recipe is very similar to that used in the early days.
+Today, over 17 million litres of squash are consumed each year, though it’s hard to imagine the recipe is very similar to that used in the early days.
 The biggest difference over the years is the way the company are using less sugar.
-It’s hard to tell which squash you might want to make your choice.
+It’s hard to tell which squash you might want to stick to.
 There is a regular option, a no-added sugar option and a “0% sugar” option.
 Confused?
 Let’s dive in..